 Up Your Quality

 Replace the gluten infused foods you have eliminated with healthy whole foods.
 Try not to replace regular, unhealthy processed foods with processed gluten free foods of the same caliber.
 Up your quality!
 Many gluten free labeled foods such as pasta, bread, and snacks are made with starches like tapioca starch, potato starch, and corn starch.
 These starches are added to provide a wheat-like texture, but they are deficient in fiber and could raise your blood sugar levels and incite inflammation worse than the gluten-filled products you just eliminated!
 Look for nutrition fact panels showing high fiber, nonGMO or organic ingredients with healthy fats.
 Whole grains are preferable to stripped-down white grains.
-When you need prepared foods, shop for natural, gluten free foods with a small handful of highly-recognizable ingredients.
+When you need prepared foods, shop for natural, processed gluten free foods with a small handful of highly-recognizable ingredients.

 Be aware that processed gluten free foods are not always 100% free of gluten.
 According to the FDA’s standard definition of gluten free as of 2014, manufacturers may label their processed packaged foods “gluten free,” as long as the food product contains less than 20 parts per million (ppm) of gluten.
 Even this tiny permissible amount may still trigger symptoms in those who have very high sensitivities of gluten intolerance.
 Know your body.
 How sensitive are you to gluten?